 I don’t think paying attention to the natural world should be the preserve of environmentalists or scientists or activists.
 I think it’s time we all started to pay attention, in a far more radical way than we’ve allowed ourselves to in the past.
 My connection with nature deepened when I stopped seeing it as a pageant laid on for me to take notes, and started experiencing myself as a part of it.

 Find out more

-In 2014, we did it.
-Upped sticks to a tiny off-grid smallholding in Central Portugal, where we grow vegetables, make music (him) and write and write and write (me).
+I grew up in London, seeking the untamed edges of the city wherever I could and one day, the call to something wilder wouldn’t go away.
+In 2014 we upped sticks to a tiny off-grid smallholding in Central Portugal, where we grow vegetables, make music (him) and write and write and write (me).
 Chickens, woodstove, compost toilet, solar-powered electricity… We’re about as far from the neon and pavements as we can get.

 Turning my life upside down and taking that leap into the wild unknown is one of the hardest and best things I’ve ever done.

 How it all began

 From the very start of the baking hot summer we arrived, I found myself suddenly and viscerally connected to the seasons.
 A year after moving here I began to write monthly letters from the land to a small group of friends and family, as a way to observe and share more closely the shifts I saw around and within me.

 I wrote about the tall trees toppled in autumn, the storms and the heatwaves, and the tiny shoots bursting through in spring.

 Six months later I started seeing an acupuncturist and learned about the 5 elements theory connecting our bodies, minds, and emotions to characteristics of each season.